codeOfPractice/codeOfPractice.github.io/_posts/2016-09-12-Smart-contract-drafting-for-complete-and-utter-beginners.md

 ![deploy](/assets/deploy.png)

 Here we see a snippet of the Ethereum scripting language "Solidity" for the first time.
-This is where we write the code that we want to put on the blockchain, above is the address of the wallet you wish to send the contract from (this will be the contract "owner", but a better term could be "originator" or "creator").
-Just below that is where you can put Ether when you create the contract.
+The "Solidity source code" window is where we write the code that we want to put on the blockchain.
+Above that are two fields, "amount" and "from", these are very important when writing smart-contract code from your wallet to the blockchain.
+In putting a contract onto the blockchain, you are essentially sending a message to the blockchain from an Ethereum address.
+You can have many addresses in your wallet, the "from" field here is the address of the wallet you wish to send the contract _from_ (this will be the contract "owner", but a better term could be "originator" or "creator").
+The same message that we send from this address to the blockchain can also carry with it an amount of Ether, we set this amount of ether in the "amount" field.

 Now lets go back to the previous screen - CONTRACTS: